smnorris/mit_onetool_data/dissdata/data/DemographicsLabour/PrepareCensusNHS.md

 Also load spatial data to postgres.
 A .gdb was provided by GeoBC (Natalie Work) that defines the various geographical boundaries.
 Load csd and cd tables to the same postgres schema.

 ## Process the data in postgres to match MIT requirements
-This is all scripted in `src\ProcessStatsCanData.py` Output tables are
+This is scripted in `src\ProcessStatsCanData.py` Output tables are
 - demographics_labour_csd
 - demographics_labour_cd
+Output tables manually copied to csv, slight reordering, renaming of columns.